eonist/Research/other/swift/Swift-RegExp-Guide.md

 (?:...) - Non-capturing parentheses.
 Matches but doesn’t capture.
 Somewhat more efficient than capturing parentheses.
 (?!...) -Negative look-ahead.
 True if the parenthesized pattern does not match at the current input position.
 [...] - Any one character in the set.
 [^...] - Negated set.
 Not any one in the set.
-(\\1) to reference previous capturing groups (NOTE: after hours of research there doesnt seem to be support for conditional backref capture groups within the pattern, replacing capture groups may work)
+(\\1) to reference previous capturing groups (NOTE: after hours of research there doesn't seem to be support for conditional back-ref capture groups within the pattern, replacing capture groups may work)

 **Look around groups**
 ?=	 - Positive lookahead  (the sub-seeding pattern must appear, but is not included in the match) ?!  - Negative lookahead (the sub-seeding pattern must not appear) ?<= - Positive look-behind (the sub-seeding pattern must appear, but is not included in the match) ?<! - Negative look-behind the preceding pattern must NOT appear, and is not included in the final match

 **Useful Examples**
 m[^o] - matches any “m” followed by anything other than “o”
 m(?!o) - matches any “m” (and only “m”) not followed by “o”